aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

 ### What is devicetree?

-For those unitiated, the devicetree is a descriptive format that is used to infom the kernel of what hardware is available and how to communicate with it.
+For those uninitiated, the devicetree is a descriptive format that is used to inform the kernel of what hardware is available and how to communicate with it.
 For example, the following snippet describes a `gpio-keys` device, made up of volume down and volume up keys which are connected to GPIO's 5 and 6 on the `pm8998_gpios` device.